Updated March 10, 2016

 What is FDA doing about acrylamide in food?

-The FDA has initiated a number of activities on acrylamide since the discovery of acrylamide in food in 2002, including toxicology research, analytical methodology development, food surveys, exposure assessments, formation and mitigation research, and draft guidance for industry.
+The FDA has initiated a number of activities on acrylamide since the discovery of acrylamide in food in 2002, including toxicology research, analytical methodology development, food surveys, exposure assessments, formation and mitigation research, and guidance for industry.
 Information on FDA’s activities on acrylamide in food can be found at the agency’s acrylamide page.

 Should I stop eating foods that are fried, roasted, or baked?